Flowers are impactful, beautiful and full of awesome fun facts.

 with emotional expression and flirtations.

-Floriography allowed one to express themselves without saying
+Floriography allowed one to express themself without saying

 something deemed taboo out loud to its recipient.
 Floriography